Panlord/game-power-down/ProjectDocument.md

 ## User Interface

+**Typeface Choice**
+I decided to use one typeface ([YitziScript](https://yitzilitt.itch.io/yitziscript)) for the entire game.
+This style of font matched what we wanted: handwritten, slightly creepy text.
+As a lot of the lore was based on written (not digital) notes, I looked for something that could emulate physical script, and ended up with this one.
+The decision was made to not add other types of fonts, as consistency and continuity with the game feel was an important aspect that we wanted to address.
+Everything from the menus, notes, and buttons use the same typeface to keep the player immersed in the game.

+**Inventory**
+This is actually one of the bigger parts of the UI that I'm proud of creating.
+Upon pressing `I`, the player opens up a list of their collected items, denoted by tabs on the left side, and a visual representation of the note and it's text on the right side.

-**Diegetic Brightness Meter on Flashlight:** As the flashlight is an integral tool in helping the player progress through the game with the lights off, emphasis was added to make the flashlight a part of the world instead of just on the side.
-Since there are multiple brightness levels (including off), I decided to add brightness meters via `Canvas` `Image`s (circles) on the flashing itself.
-This was done by adding a `Sphere` `GameObject` on the flashlight object and attaching `ClampMeter.cs` that takes the "meters" as `SerializedField`s and [projects them](https://github.com/Panlord/game-power-down/blob/5e4d7ea27a8ac277cc7fbe44f4ffeeee40095067/Spooked/Assets/Scripts/ClampMeter.cs#L15) onto the screen space based on the `Sphere`'s world space.
+**Diegetic Brightness Meter on Flashlight**
+As the flashlight is an integral tool in helping the player progress through the game with the lights off, emphasis was added to make the flashlight a part of the world instead of just on the side.
+Since there are multiple brightness levels (including off), I decided to add brightness meters via `Canvas` `Image`s (circles) on the flashlight itself.
+This was done by adding a `Sphere` `GameObject` on the flashlight object and attaching [`ClampMeter.cs`](https://github.com/Panlord/game-power-down/blob/master/Spooked/Assets/Scripts/ClampMeter.cs) that takes the "meters" as `SerializedField`s and projects them onto the screen space based on the `Sphere`'s world space.

 ## Movement/Physics (Sarah Almuqri and Aaron Pan)